An-Answer-tree/AVD2/datasets/readme.txt

-The raw data of EMMAU datasets will be released soon by the Google Drive  Link.
+The raw data and the processed data of EMMAU datasets has been released by the Huggingface Storage Link.